Femme-js/Femme-js.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+I am Jeevanshi, an incoming MSc CS grad student at University of Alberta.
+I have graduated as an Electrical Engineer graduate from [Aligarh Muslim University](https://amu.ac.in/colleges/zakir-husain-college-of-engineering-and-technology), India in 2022.

-Jeevanshi is a recent Electrical Engineer graduate from [Aligarh Muslim University](https://amu.ac.in/colleges/zakir-husain-college-of-engineering-and-technology), India.
-She is majorly working around the ideas that intersect Language, Cognition and Machine Intelligence.
-She has been a Mitacs Globalink Research Intern in 2020 at Dalhousie University, Halifax, Canada under [Prof. Darren Ambrason]() where she worked on preparing the datasets to fine-tune State-Of-The-Art Language Models to perform Compositional Tasks in Natural Language Understanding and getting results on benchmark datasets (Super-GLUE) for Common-Sense-Reasoning Tasks using Zero-Shot Measurements.
-Recently, she worked as a Data Science Intern at [Emplay, Dublin, CA](https://www.emplay.net/), contributing to developing keyphrases generation api end-to-end and creating models to detect toxicity in user's feed for fortune 500 clients.
+Recently, I worked as an Outreachy Intern with Ersilia Open Source Initiative, contributing in development of AI/ML tools for drug discovery.
+I have been a Mitacs Globalink Research Intern at Dalhousie University in the year 2020.
+I have worked as a Data Science Intern at [Emplay, Dublin, CA](https://www.emplay.net/), contributing to developing keyphrases generation api and content moderation.
-She has been a memeber of the [Centre for Interdisciplinary Biomedical and Human Factors Engineering](https://www.amu.ac.in/centres/centre-for-biomedical-engineering) directed by [Prof. Yusuf Uzzaman Khan](https://www.amu.ac.in/dshowfacultydata.jsp?did=31&eid=3111) who has also been her thesis-advisor.

-She loves to participate in hackathons, perform theatre or learn about Jung's Ideas on understanding the psyche.
-Her inspiration to work in the field of Machine Learning came from her immense desire to understand about human brain in a more comprehensive way.
+I take a deep appreciation in diverese human experiences.
+I myself coming from a theatre and arts background apart from my formal education, I later grew up my deep interest and passion into music, history, philosophy, analytical psychology, etc which continuosly feeds my desire to understand life and human brain.
+My interests have allowed me to create unique and more holistic approaches to problem-solving.

+I look forward to work on the ideas that integrates machine intelligence and human experience generally.
+Drawing on the principles of aesthetics, and my keen sense of artistry and creativity, I aim to design AI systems that are culturally sensitive and more attuned to human needs.

 ## Education